cosmos/iavl/docs/proof/proof.md

 a,hash(1)  b,hash(2)
 ```

-Range proofs can also be used to prove the _absence_ of a key.
-This is done by producing a range
+Range proofs can also prove the _absence_ of any keys within the range.
+For example, the above
-proof of the keys directly before and after the absent key - if the proof root matches the tree
-root, and the proof does not include the leaf node for the key, then the key cannot be in the tree.
-For example, the above proof can prove that the key `ab` is not in the tree, because if it was it
+proof can prove that the key `ab` is not in the tree, because if it was it would have to be
-would have to be ordered between `a` and `b` - it is clear from the proof that there is no such
+ordered between `a` and `b` - it is clear from the proof that there is no such node, and if
-node, and if there was it would cause the parent hashes to be different from what we see.
+there was it would cause the parent hashes to be different from what we see.

+Range proofs can be generated for non-existant endpoints by including the nearest neighboring
+keys, which allows them to cover any arbitrary key range.
+This can also be used to generate an
+absence proof for a _single_ non-existant key, by returning a range proof between the two nearest
+neighbors.
+The range proof is therefore a complete proof for all existing and all absent key/value
+pairs ordered between two arbitrary endpoints.

 ## API Overview